 5. Actually Do the Things

 It’s one thing to brainstorm and have good intentions to do more for yourself.
-It’s another thing to actually do them.
+It’s another thing to do them.

 If you want to avoid burnout, you must actually do the things.
 So when the reminder pops up, take a break and go do it.